YDLD-dataset/YDLD/README.md

 ## Overview

 The **YouTube Driving Light Detection (YDLD) dataset**, designed to address the multi-source light detection (LD) problem under various driving scenarios.
-Despite the critical importance of LD for autonomous driving and night vision, this area has not received as much focus as other object detection (OD) tasks.
-One significant reason for this oversight is the lack of publicly available LD benchmark datasets.
+Our YDLD dataset is designed to detect multiple light sources in a variety of scenarios, including traffic lights, car lights, and streetlights.
+Accurate detection of these light sources is crucial for recognizing objects, predicting behaviors, and understanding the environment, particularly in the context of autonomous driving and surveillance systems.
 The **YDLD** dataset contains 3.5k images and 116k box annotations for three light sources: a vehicle light, a traffic signal, and a streetlight.

 ![Figures_001](Figures/YDLD_main.png)